FreddieSamy/AlexQkit/client/src/read_me_i_will_help.txt

-Optimization
+what we need for more GUI Optimization

-0 - Loop Functions
+0 - Loop Functions -> need to be in vuex
 1 - All Server Functions  goes to the mutations with dynamic routes 2 - error and warning and advanced options area ( Message area ) 3 - Blochsphere update
 4 - Swap hovering
-5 - S Dagar , T dagar
+5 - S Dagar , T dagar gates images
 6 - update max wire
 7 - test
 8 - qasm image